arnab292/Data_Science_Project_Fraud_Detection_System/README.md

     Handling the class imbalance with techniques like SMOTE Using performance metrics like F1-score and AUC-ROC

-This project given by CODEC TECHNOLOGIES Data science internship.
+This project is given by CODEC TECHNOLOGIES for doing Data science internship.